 Infrared Light Source

-• Studying functional groups and chemical bonds
+• Studying biological samples, functional groups, chemical bonds and molecular Identification

 Broadband White Light Source